-During the silver boom days of the 1890s Aspen’s population grew to 12,000 hearty citizens who braved harsh winters and frequent Indian attacks to remain.
+During the silver boom days of the 1890s Aspen’s population grew to 12,000 hearty citizens who braved harsh winters to remain.
 After the silver bust in the early 1900s as few as 700 people remained in Aspen during what is known as the “quiet years.”
 Reborn as a ski town in the 1940s, Aspen was also molded into a cultural center nurtured by Chicago industrialists, Walter and Elizabeth Paepcke.
 It was their “Aspen idea” of a complete person living in a community that nourishes the mind, body and spirit of its citizens that has remained a core value of the community ever since.

 ( Note: Photos on this page are courtesy, Aspen Historical Society )